 Action Figures – Toys for Boys

-I am not going to start an argument here that why we assume guns and cars are toys for boys but the dolls little ‘Ted’ is getting to play with our action figures.
-Now, what’s wrong with action figures?
+I am not going to start an argument here that why we assume guns and cars are toys for boys but the dolls little ‘Ted’ is getting to play with are action figures.
+Now what’s wrong with action figures?
 Everything!
 But the fact that they promote or encourage violence in young boys is a debate for another time.
 Here I am going to talk about the message they are promoting about masculinity and manly body.
-In the late 1990s, a classic study which examined G. I. Joe action figures shared intriguing results.
+In the late 1990s a classic study which examined G. I. Joe action figures shared intriguing results.
 The study found that in 1964, Joe had what would equal a 32-inch waist and 12-inch biceps.
 By 1991, Joe had a six-pack and had lost 3 inches off his waist, but bulked his upper arms up to 16 1/2-inch biceps — nearly impossible to attain dimensions.

 What are the consequences of toxic masculinity?